About adrenaline

 Giving adrenaline in schools

-School staff can give adrenaline to a child, using the spare auto-injectors, where medical authorisation and written parental consent have both been given.
+School staff can give adrenaline to a child, using the spare device, in the event of anaphylaxis.

 Adrenaline FAQs

-You should be prescribed two adrenaline auto-injectors to carry at all times.
-You may need to use a second one if symptoms don’t improve or get worse 5 minutes after the first injection.
+You should be prescribed two adrenaline devices to carry at all times.
+You may need to use a second one if symptoms don’t improve or get worse 5 minutes after the first dose.

 • Does adrenaline have any risks?

-Some people worry that adrenaline may be harmful, but evidence shows auto-injectors are relatively safe as long as they are used correctly.
+Some people worry that adrenaline may be harmful, but evidence shows adrenaline devices are safe as long as they are used correctly.

 • Does adrenaline interact with other drugs?